 Carnivorous birds eat meat, including rodents, mammals, fish, amphibians, and reptiles.
 All birds of prey are carnivorous, as are many other birds including different shorebirds, corvids, and wading birds.
 A carnivorous bird may hunt and catch its own meat, or it could also prey on carrion.
 Vultures are carrion-eating carnivores, and many other birds will also sample carcasses as an easy meal.

 Frugivorous birds, or frugivores, are fruit-eating specialists.
 Orioles, waxwings, and toucans are all frugivorous and will eat fruit, berries, and fruit-flavored jelly in the backyard.
 Many other birds will also sample fruit, including thrushes, grouse, quail, jays, wrens, tanagers, and even some finches and sparrows.
 Many tropical birds also eat fruit.
 Frugivorous birds may be considered pests in orchards.

 04 of 12

-A granivore eats primarily grains or seeds, and many birds are granivorous, including many sparrows and finches.
+A granivore eats grains or seeds primarily.
+Many birds are granivorous, including many sparrows and finches.
 These are easy birds to attract to the backyard with different types of birdseed.
 Planting seed-bearing flowers in the yard or opting for ornamental grasses are easy ways to provide natural foods for granivores.
-Many of these birds also eat large amounds of weed seeds or spilled grain in fields.Continue to 5 of 12 below.
+Many of these birds also eat large amounts of weed seeds or spilled grain in fields.Continue to 5 of 12 below.

 05 of 12